top of page

 Another lifesaving solution?
 Stick together! 🤝

-When the power goes out, find your fellow Digital Nomads.
+When the power goes out, find your fellow Digital Nomads in Siquijor.
 If one of them is camped out in a place with a generator and solid internet, then guess what?
 We all RUN there. 🏃♂️💨

 And hey, you can always contact me!
-Even though Eden isn’t open yet, I’d be more than happy to help you find a place to work from.
-Or heck, just come work from my place!
+I'm more than happy to help you find a place to work from.
+Depending on the hour of the day you need to work, and the region you are, there is always a workaround that would allow you to work from somewhere.

 Got Questions?
 Drop them below!
 I’ll try to reply the same day. 🚀